top of page

 Introduction

-BNPL is the acronym for "Buy Now, Pay Later".
-It is an up and rising consumer financing scheme with several variants.
 The simplest form of BNPL splits the price of a good into several payments - hence the "Pay Later" tag line.
-In recent years, and with interest rates hovering over 0%, alternate consumer credit schemes such 3as BNPL became a prominent choice for vendors to spur consumer enthusiasm.
+In recent years, and with interest rates hovering over 0%, alternate consumer credit schemes such as BNPL became a prominent choice for vendors to spur consumer enthusiasm.

 <Disclaimer: the analyses in this articles are presented for information purposes only>